Discipline Process - Individuals

 - Disciplinary hearings are considered private educational interactions between the student(s) and the University.
 The Complainant, Respondent and their advisors, if any, may attend the entire hearing (excluding deliberations).
 Others may attend at the discretion of the Hearing Officer.

 - The Hearing Officer may consider relevant records, exhibits and written statements.
 The Complainant and the Respondent shall have the opportunity to review and respond to any reports or statements the Hearing Officer considers, but copies must be requested in writing.
 Student requests for copies will be considered by the Hearing Officer, based on the totality of circumstances including the sensitive nature of the allegations or information, and may be granted or denied at the Hearing Officer’s discretion.
-If the request for copies is denied, the information may be reviewed at the Conflict Resolution and Student Conduct Services office.
+If the request for copies is denied, the information may be reviewed at the Student Resolution Center.

 - The Complainant and the Respondent may present their own versions of the incident to the Hearing Officer.
 They may include written statements and witnesses.